TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 also contains the :php:`getUser` method, providing the current user object.

 To store provider specific data, the MFA API uses a new database field `mfa`, which can be freely used by the providers.
-The field contains of a JSON encoded Array with each provider as array key.
+The field contains a JSON encoded Array with each provider as array key.
 Common properties of such provider array could be `active` or `lastUsed`.
 Since the information is stored in either the `be_users` or the `fe_users` table, the context is implicit.
 Same goes for the